87tana/NLP_SentimentAnalysis/README.md

      <p style="text-align: center ;">Photo created by autor</p>
 </div>

+## Blog explanation:
+I've authored a blog detailing the approach I employed to address this sentiment analysis challenge, here I extenisively focus on text preprocessing and the Bag-of-Words (BoW) vectorization techniques.
+You can find the article on  my [Medium](https://medium.com/@t.mostafid/exploring-text-preprocessing-and-bow-vectorization-for-nlp-sentiment-analysis-a-case-study-on-16d152000776) my Medium profile for further insights.

-### Check out my [Medium](https://medium.com/@t.mostafid/exploring-text-preprocessing-and-bow-vectorization-for-nlp-sentiment-analysis-a-case-study-on-16d152000776) article on NLP Sentiment Analysis
+### Check out article on NLP Sentiment Analysis

 ## Introduction
 This project explores sentiment analysis using NLP,  let's say you have 1,000 product reviews, so pieces of texts written by users.
 Can you build a system to automatically go through all of these product reviews to figure out what fraction of them are positive reviews versus negative reviews?